zhqu1148980644/TMP/leetcode/198-House-Robber.md

 - Support we choose to rob `n[i]` at some point, what's the larget amount of money we can achieve.
 - Obviuosly this question depends on where we robbed last time and the amount of money we achieved in the last step.
-    - I can assure that it's not `n[i - 1]` cause robbing two cotiguous house is forbidden.
+    - It can be enssured that it's not `n[i - 1]` cause robbing two cotiguous house is forbidden.
     - It can be `n[i - 2]`.
     - It can be `n[i - 3]`.
-    - It can not be `n[i - 4]` or any location before this point, if the last robbing point is `n[i - 4]`, it's clear that rob `n[i - 2]` then rob `n[i]` can achieve a higher amount of money and this contradict with the truth that we are searching the last robbing point.
+    - It can not be `n[i - 4]` or any location before this point, if the last robbing point is `n[i - 4]`, it's clear that rob `n[i - 2]` then rob `n[i]` can achieve a higher amount of money and this contradict with the truth that we are searching for the last robbing point.
 - So it's a dynamic programming problem, The answer of `n[i]` depends only on `n[i - 2]` and `n[i - 3]`.

 ```c++